The best treadmills are often compared to top exercise bikes as they both offer a great way to bring cardio-based training into your home gym.

 Brand: Citysports | Max Weight Capacity: 260 lbs | Max Speed: 6 kmph / 3.75 mph

 If you're like the many people out there who have found themselves spending far more time at home than in an office, you'll likely be feeling some of the less than stellar consequences of sitting down all day.

-Although you may lace up your top gym shoes to get your workouts in over the weekend, you might want something to keep you moving during the week like this simple, effective treadmill from Citysports.
+Although you may lace up your top gym shoes to get your weight-based workouts in over the weekend, you might want something to keep you moving during the week like this simple yet effective treadmill from Citysports.